What is a spider telangiectasis?

 How is a spider telangiectasis diagnosed?

-See DermNet's pages on angiomas and telangiectasia.
+To aid in your differential diagnosis, see DermNet's pages on angioma and telangiectasia.

-What is the treatment of spider telangiectasis?
+What is the treatment for a spider telangiectasis?

 Surgical excision is rarely necessary and inevitably leaves a scar.

-What is the outcome for spider telangiectasis?
+What is the outcome for a spider telangiectasis?